aisingapore/TagUI/README.md

 download https://admin.typeform.com/form/2592751/analyze/csv to report.csv
 ```

-The automation flow can be triggered from scheduling, command line, API URL, email etc. Everything happens headlessly in the background without seeing any web browser, so that you can continue using the computer or server uninterrupted.
+The automation flow can be triggered from scheduling, command line (in natural language), API URL, email etc. Everything happens headlessly in the background without seeing any web browser, so that you can continue using the computer or server uninterrupted.
 Running on a visible web browser is also supported, using Chrome or Firefox browser (see chrome or firefox option below).
-API calls can be made with a single line to integrate with other applications.
+API calls can be made with a single line to integrate with other apps.

 If you know JavaScript and want to be more expressive, you can even use JavaScript directly in the flow.
 If not, you will still enjoy friendly but powerful features such as repositories to store your reusable objects, flexible datatables for batch automation, and a Chrome extension which creates automation flows by recording your actions.
 For rapid prototyping, there's also an interactive live mode for trying out TagUI steps or JavaScript code in real-time.
 TagUI has built-in integration with Chrome / headless Chrome directly, which also works in live mode.

 There is automatic waiting for web elements to appear + error-checking + nesting of JavaScript code blocks.
 Not forgetting the option to run automation flows hosted online or auto-upload run results online for sharing.
 TagUI also supports visual automation of website and desktop through built-in integration with Sikuli.
 Instead of using element identifiers, images can be used to identify user interface elements to interact with.

 # Set Up
-TagUI is in v2.1 and runs on macOS, Linux, Windows ([link to release notes](https://github.com/tebelorg/TagUI/releases))
+TagUI is in v2.3 (in process of being updated) and runs on macOS, Linux, Windows ([link to release notes](https://github.com/tebelorg/TagUI/releases))

 ### PACKAGED INSTALLATION
 Easiest way to use TagUI - no setup is needed, all dependencies are packaged in